-Bonchurch is a small village to the east of Ventnor, on the southern part of the Isle of Wight, England where Charles Dickens holidayed with his family.
+Bonchurch is a small village to the east of Ventnor, on the southern part of the Isle of Wight, England.
+The Victorian writer Charles Dickens holidayed here with his family.

 Charles Dickens and Bonchurch.

 Charles Dickens brought his family and spent the Summer of 1849 at Bonchuch.
-He stayed at Winterbourne house, the home of the parish priest, Rev. James White.
+He stayed at Winterbourne House, the home of Rev. White.
 White was also an author and mixed with literary circles in London which is likely to have led to Dickens introduction.
-The Dickens family stayed at Winterbourne from mid July to early October of that year.
+The Dickens family stayed at Winterbourne from mid-July to early October of that year.
 At the time of holidaying in the Isle of Wight, Dickens was working on his novel David Copperfield, parts of which were written at Bonchurch.

 During that Summer, Dickens entertained many notable figures at Bonchurch including William Makepeace Thackeray, Justice Thomas Talfourd, Thomas Carlyle, Alfred Tennyson, Douglas Jerrold and Mark Lemon.